My family circa 1970

 Often, depression is the catalyst of suicide.

+My father was most likely depressed for years.
+We will never know when it began and if he could have been treated.
 Depression very often runs in families.
 My struggle with depression began when I was a pre-teen and was finally diagnosed in my twenties.
 I sought professional counseling to help me through those post-college years.
 When Dad died I went to therapy like it was a full time job.
+Losing a parent to suicide is something you don't wish on your worst enemy. |

-I contribute to SAVE.org
+I contribute to SAVE.org |

 SAVE is committed to educating the general public about depressive brain illnesses, the symptoms, possible causes and the need for professional assessment and treatment.